Kattakada

 Kattakada is a town in Thiruvananthapuram district of Kerala.
-It is situated 13km north of Neyyattinkara town, 18km south of Nedumangad town and 20km east of Capital City Thiruvananthapuram.
+It is situated 13 km north of Neyyattinkara town, 18 km south of Nedumangad town and 20 km east of the Capital City, Thiruvananthapuram.

 There is also a Tehsil/Taluk called Kattakada.
 It comprises 14 revenue villages and 12 Panchayats that surround the town.
 This taluk was formed in February 2014.